mascot6699/code-scorpion/Learning.md

 Ctrl-Z sends a SIGTSTP signal to the current process which causes it to suspend.
 Ctrl-S stops data from being transmitted to the terminal until you press Ctrl-Q.
-Turn off all output processing features by turning off the OPOST flag.
+Turn off all output processing features by turning off the OPOST flag. perror() comes from `<stdio.h>`. perror() looks at the global errno variable and prints a descriptive error message for it.
+It also prints the string given to it before it prints the error message, which is meant to provide context about what part of your code caused the error.
+We exit the program with an exit status of 1, which indicates failure (as would any non-zero value).
+`EAGAIN` is returned on Cygwin based terminals when `read()` times out.